-- Base annuitant mortality assumptions have been updated to reflect the most recent experience, and annuitant mortality trend assumptions have been updated to the CMI 2018 model, with no change to the long-term improvement rates (reduction in BEL of £459m gross of reinsurance, £154m net of reinsurance). - The assumptions underlying the calculation of inflation-linked annuity benefits were updated to better reflect expected inflation volatility (reduction in BEL of £300m gross of reinsurance, £224m net of reinsurance). - Assumptions underlying the uplift assumed on deferred annuitants following late retirement were updated (reduction in BEL of £136m gross of reinsurance, £102m net of reinsurance). - Unit Cost expense assumptions on unit linked business were updated to reflect the latest expectations for future expense levels and future expense inflation (increase in BEL of £38m gross of reinsurance, £37m net of reinsurance).
+- Annuitant mortality, spouse demography and late retirement assumptions have been updated to reflect the most recent experience, and annuitant mortality trend assumptions have been updated to the CMI 2019 model, with no change to the long-term improvement rates.
+In total, these changes led to a reduction in BEL of £530m gross of reinsurance, £110m net of reinsurance). - Unit Cost expense assumptions were updated to reflect the latest expectations for future expense levels and future expense inflation.
+In addition, the expense allocations and method of projection were refined when setting the annuity unit cost.
+These changes led to a c£90m increase in gross and net of reinsurance BEL.